NSAPH-Projects/iv-spatialconfounding/simulation/README.md

 - `simulation_preprocessing.R` creates `sim.RData` (the ingredients of the simulation data) and plots one of the simulated datasets.
 - `run_job.sh` and `submit_jobs.sh` are the job script for slurm and shell script for job submission on the cluster.
 - `run_simfunc.R`, called on by `run_job.sh` runs the simulation with the given parameters.
-- The results are saved in the `results_Oct1` folder as csvs.
+- The results are saved in the `results_Mar16` folder as csvs.
-- `analysis.R` creates plots of the estimated ERFs in `images` and calculates average absolute bias and average RMSE.
+- `analysis.R` creates a boxplot of the estimated truncated exposure effects in `images` and calculates average absolute bias and average RMSE.

 ## To reproduce

 For confounding mechanisms 1-2:

 1. Run `simulation_preprocessing.R` to create `sim.RData` and plot one of the simulated datasets.
 2. Submit `submit_jobs.sh` to the cluster.
-This will run `run_simfunc.R` for each combination of parameters and save results as csvs in the `results_Oct1` folder.
+This will run `run_simfunc.R` for each combination of parameters and save results as csvs in the `results_Mar16` folder.
-3. Run `analysis.R` to create plots of the estimated ERFs and print tables of average absolute bias and average RMSE.
+3. Run `analysis.R` to create a boxplot of the results and print tables of average absolute bias and average RMSE.
 The plots will be saved in the `images` folder.

 For confounding mechanism 3: